lumrachele/final-project-back-end/README.md

 # <h2>Installation</h2>

-To get started with this app, simply fork and clone this repository.
+To get started with this app, simply fork and clone this repository, as well as the [frontend repository](https://github.com/lumrachele/final-project-front-end).
 Remember to ```bundle install``` and run ```rails db:create && rails db:migrate && rails db:seed``` to create and initialize the database.
 Double check that you have PostgreSQL running on your computer.
 To run, enter the command ```rails s``` in your terminal and navigate to ```http://localhost:3000``` or whatever port number you would like to indicate, as long as it differs from the port of the frontend.

 # <h2>Models</h2>